1980s

 I attended Therfield from around 1973 to 1980.
 Rose tinted

-in which I always came last!
-Chemistry was my thing and I ended
+punishment in which I always came last!
+Chemistry was my thing

-Donaldson) at Therfield and we now live in Hertfordshire
+(then Jill Donaldson) at Therfield and we now

 I left Therfield in 1980 and went to Exmouth to do teacher